cpicanco/pupil-fpc/README.md

 For details, please see: https://github.com/cpicanco/pupil-fpc-examples

+## About ZMQ

+The implementation uses pure ZMQ (no czmq) just to keep it simple.
+For simple req-rep, sub-pub and multipart messaging we don't need czmq.

 ## Examples

 Stand alone examples can be found here: https://github.com/cpicanco/pupil-fpc-examples

 ## Pupil Client for TApplication

-The class `TPupilClient` (`pupil.client.pas`) can send any request to pupil, react to pupil replyes.
-You can also subscribe to pupil notifications and messages define in-app events to them.
+The class `TPupilClient` (`pupil.client.pas`) allow your[Lazarus](http://lazarus-ide.org/) LCL application to send any request to pupil and to react to pupil replies.
+Also you can subscribe to pupil notifications and messages and define in-app events to them.

-TPupilClient was designed to (queue) receive replyes and messages in a thread-safe, event driven, non blocking way.
+TPupilClient was designed to (queue) received replies and messages in a thread-safe, event driven, non blocking way.
 Queues are executed in the TApplication main thread.
-TApplication is part of all standard [Lazarus](http://lazarus-ide.org/) applications.
-Standard lazarus applications are cross-platform for desktops and depends on the LCL package and its easy to use (yet complex) `Interfaces` and `Forms` units.
+TApplication is part of all standard [Lazarus](http://lazarus-ide.org/) LCL applications.
+Standard lazarus applications are cross-platform for desktops.

 To create a requester client do: